PriyanshiSharma03/Brain_MRI_Segmentation/README.md

-Here’s a brief report covering the requested aspects of your brain metastasis segmentation project.
-You can expand or modify it as needed to fit your specific findings and experiences.

----

-## Brief Report on Brain Metastasis Segmentation

 ### 1. **Approach to the Brain Metastasis Segmentation Problem**

 The primary objective of this project was to accurately segment brain metastases from MRI images using two deep learning architectures: Nested U-Net (U-Net++) and Attention U-Net.
 The approach involved the following steps: